LEAD Local

 LEAD Local includes two distinct, but complementary, series:

-LEAD Local: Elevate
+LEAD Local: Leadership Professional Development

-LEAD Local: Engage
+LEAD Local: Civic Knowledge Experiences

 Niambi Clay, Executive Director, Equity, Social Justice, and Inclusion at the San Mateo County Office of Education, Kate Hiester, Peninsula Regional Director of Fresh Lifelines for Youth (FLY), and Amanda Anthony, Program Director at the Renaissance Entrepreneurship Center ride the bus with their classmates on Intelligent Urbanism Learning Day field trip.